-Download this sample date file from here to follow along.
+Download this sample file from here to follow along.

 In the D2 cell, insert below formula and hit enter:

-To verify this calculation, just select amount cells from 15-Jan-2017 to 25-Jan-2017 check out your status bar for the sum of these values or you can also filter values to check it.
+To verify this calculation, just select amount cells from 15-Jan-2017 to 25-Jan-2017 check out the status bar for the sum of these values or you can also filter values to check it.

 And, the second criterion tells the function to sum only those values which are equals to or lower than the date which is 6 days before than today.